TLouf/cookiecutter-data-science/{{ cookiecutter.repo_name }}/README.md

     ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
     │   └── figures        <- Generated graphics and figures to be used in reporting │
-    ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
+    ├── environment.yml   <- The conda environment file for reproducing the analysis environment, e.g.
-    │                         generated with `pip freeze > requirements.txt`
+    │                         generated with `conda env export -f environment.yml`
     |
-    ├── src                <- Source code for use in this project.
+    ├── {{ cookiecutter.package_name }}                <- Source code for use in this project.
-    │   ├── __init__.py    <- Makes src a Python module
+    │   ├── __init__.py    <- Makes the project a Python module
     │   │
-    │   ├── data           <- Scripts to download or generate data │   │   └── make_dataset.py
+    │   ├── data           <- Data processing code
+    │   │   └── make_dataset.py
     │   │
-    │   ├── features       <- Scripts to turn raw data into features for modelling │   │   └── build_features.py
+    │   ├── utils       <- Code for any utilities
     │   │
-    │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
+    │   └── visualization  <- Code to create exploratory and results oriented visualizations │       └── visualize.py
     |
-    └── setup.py           <- makes project pip installable (pip install -e .) so src can be imported
+    └── setup.py           <- makes project pip installable (pip install -e .) so {{ cookiecutter.package_name }} can be imported

 --------

-<p><small>Project based on the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>. #cookiecutterdatascience</small></p>
+<p><small>Project based on <a target="_blank" href="https://github.com/drivendata/cookiecutter-data-science">a fork of the cookiecutter data science project template</a>. #cookiecutterdatascience</small></p>